 The Genomics Data Scientist will be charged with the development, implementation, and technical support for research projects within the Computational Biology Core of the CIS Data Science Practice.
 He or she will apply robust software engineering techniques to develop workflows and web applications for analysis and visualization of genomics data generated by collaborators of the Core, serving as a computational and bioinformatics analyst for assigned projects.
 The Genomics Data Scientist will be an active participant in exploring creative new approaches for leveraging existing tools and publicly available genomics data in alignment with the vision of the Center of Biomedical Research Excellence.
 The Genomics Data Scientist will work collaboratively with other members of the Data Science Practice, which includes the Computational Biology Core as well as data scientists who more broadly support data-intensive research across the university.

-This is a three year fixed-term staff position, with the possibility of an extension contingent upon available funding.
-The grade level of the position will be determined based on the qualifications of the chosen candidate.
+This is a 3 year fixed term position, the grade of the position will be determined by the qualifications of the chosen candidate.

 Working knowledge of Python, R, SQL, bash scripting, and the Linux operating system.

 Working knowledge of a compiled programming language, such as C, C++, Java or FORTRAN.